-It remains to be seen whether foreign entities will be prepared to accept the risk of delegated reporting or reporting in instances where they are not required to do so.
+It remains to be seen whether counterparties will be prepared to accept the risk of voluntarily reporting in instances where they are not required to do so.

 When should the threshold be calculated?

 The threshold of less than A\$5b of total gross notional outstanding positions should be tested at the end of each quarter day.
 A quarter day is defined as 31 March, 30 June, 30 September and 31 December.